pmjordan/tosca-specs/tosca_2_0/events.md

 ```
 ## Defining Service Lifecycle Management Actions

-Events definitions are supported not just in interfaces but also at
+Event definitions are supported not just in interfaces but also at
 the service template level.
 Service template events provide the
-mechanism for service designer to express which lifecycle management
+mechanism for a service designer to express which lifecycle management
 actions can be performed by external management systems or external
 operators.
 Events defined at the service template level provide the
 *intent* paradigm in TOSCA: they allow external systems to signal